ssatyal/questions/questions.md

 Several reasons.
 1) harder to read code 2)anyone can update a global variable from any point in the program at any time (and from any thread if there’s more than one going) 3)code smell/cutting corners 4)can encounter global variable name clashes
 - Why would you use something like the load event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 - Explain what a single page app is and how to make one SEO-friendly.
+A single page app is a website that loads the main container and then yields views based on user clicks.
+An example of a framework of this is Angular, where you can have different views populate the browser without refreshing the page.
+Tips for SEO: Paginate content, organize CSS for spiders, seek authority, multiple H1 tags, readability, "keep it fresh"
 - What is the extent of your experience with Promises and/or their polyfills?
 - What are the pros and cons of using Promises instead of callbacks?
 - What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?